psychopy/psychopy/docs/source/developers/pluginDevGuide.rst

 PsychoPy session.
 This is done by calling the ``psychopy.plugins.loadPlugins()`` function and passing the names of the desired plugin modules to it.
 Once ``loadPlugins()`` returns, imported objects are immediately accessible.
-Any changes made to PsychoPy with plugins do not persist across sessions unless ``loadPlugins()`` is called again.
-If Python is restarted, PsychoPy will return to its default behaviour.
-While you can do this using conventional ``import`` statements, the plugin loader also automatically handles patching objects exported by the plugin into PsychoPy's modules and classes.
+Any changes made to PsychoPy with plugins do not persist across sessions, meaning if Python is restarted, PsychoPy will return to its default behaviour unless ``loadPlugins()`` is called again.
+While you accomplish the same effect using conventional ``import`` statements, the plugin loader also automatically handles patching objects exported by the plugin into PsychoPy's modules and classes.

 To demonstrate why plugins are advantageous over ``import``, let's consider a case where we want to add support for some display related hardware.
-This requires overriding the default behaviour of the ``psychopy.visual.Window.flip()`` method and adding a new class to `psychopy.hardware` called ``DisplayDriver``.
+This example requires overriding the default behaviour of the ``psychopy.visual.Window.flip()`` method and adding a new class to `psychopy.hardware` called ``DisplayDriver``.
 These objects reside in a package called `psychopy_display` installed alongside PsychoPy.
 The following two code